Morfa Harlech National Nature Reserve, near Harlech

 There is a public footpath from Min y Don car park to the beach (turn right along the beach to reach the start of the reserve).

-We have fenced off some parts of the reserve to allow grazing or to protect fragile dune plants.
+Some areas of the site are fenced off to allow grazing or to protect fragile dune plants.

 Morfa Harlech is a National Nature Reserve.